The Complete Honest Hands-On Review Of Panasonic EVA1

 By versatile, I mean just that:

-• It’s got all the features of a standard shoulder mount camera (e.g., NDs and XLRs)
+• It’s got all the features of a standard shoulder-mount camera (e.g., NDs and XLRs)

-• It’s small and light enough to go on lightweight gimbals (if balanced it on a Ronin-S with a light lens and Nucleus Nano wireless focus and unit)
+• It’s small and light enough to go on lightweight gimbals (if balanced on a Ronin-S with a light lens and Nucleus Nano wireless focus and unit)

 • It can be squeezed into small spaces where larger cinema cameras like the Varicam can’t go.